seek4science/seek-documentation/tech/upgrading.md

 **Always backup your SEEK data before starting to upgrade!!** - see the [Backup Guide](backups.html).

+**If you are running using Docker Compose**, then please follow the steps there - [Upgrading between versions](docker/docker-compose.html#upgrading-between-versions)

 **You should always upgrade between minor (1.X) versions incrementally**, i.e:

 1.12.x --> 1.13.x --> 1.14.x --> 1.15.x,